TheCarow/AssetCompare/README.md

 ## Features
 * Tool works with textures and audio clips.
 * Compare textures by moving the preview divider.
-* Texture preview supports zooming in/out.
+* Texture preview supports zooming in/out and panning.
 * Toggle between two audio clips as they play to compare audio quality.
+* Apply importer settings from either A or B sample to the source asset.

 ## Usage
 **NOTE:** Opening *Asset Compare* enables the **Preferences... > Asset Pipeline > Compress Textures on Import** setting and restores the previous value when the window is closed.